 Phase Three Reports

 Click on the links below to see scoping studies and survey reports.
-Further project reports will be published as they are produced.

 Farm surveys summary report and full report